Sardinian Warbler Curruca melanocephala

-Male Sardinian Warbler, Kato Zacro, Crete, October 2002 - click for larger image Crete & Morocco
+Male Sardinian Warbler, Kato Zacro, Crete, October 2002 - click for larger image Crete, Morocco and Spain

 The Sardinian Warbler is distributed round the Mediterranean Basin.
 Some populations are sedentary while others migrate to north Africa during the winter.
+See the distribution map at xeno-canto.
 It is found in a variety of habitats from woodland to scrub mainly on islands or dry coastal areas.

 Male Sardinian Warbler, Kato Zacro, Crete, October 2002 - click for larger image The male, seen here in photos 1, 2, 4 and 5, has a black cap, white throat and a reddish-brown eye-ring round a reddish eye.
 Otherwise it is dark grey above and a lighter grey below.
 The female, seen in photo 3, has a grey head and is brownish rather than grey.